-2. Our mission statement should mirror our passion.
+2. Our mission statement should mirror our passion

 Some of us probably didn’t dream to become a teacher.
 But, we were among God’s chosen few and it made a lot of difference.

 We are teachers.
 We are leaders of the young.
 We don’t end our day by just teaching but by touching lives!
 Practically, we make great contributions to our student’s life.
-This makes us different among other professionals.
+This makes us different from other professionals.
 We are willing to spend long arduous hours making preparations to provide our students practical, relevant, and motivating learning experiences.